 If any of our owned or in-licensed patents are found to be invalid or unenforceable, or if we are otherwise unable to adequately protect our rights, it could have a material adverse impact on our business and our ability to commercialize or license our technology products and product candidates.
-Likewise, our current owned patents and patents in-licensed from MSK relating to our proprietary technologies and our product candidates comprise patents that are expected to expire on various dates from 2021 through 2036, without taking into account any possible patent term adjustments, extensions or supplementary protection.
-Our earliest patents in-licensed from MSK of relevance for our products may expire before, or soon after, our first product achieves marketing approval in the United States.
+Likewise, our current owned patents and patents in-licensed from MSK relating to our proprietary technologies and our product candidates comprise patents that are expected to expire on various dates from 2021 through 2037, without taking into account any possible patent term adjustments, extensions or supplementary protection.
 Upon the expiration of our current patents, we may lose the right to exclude others from practicing the relevant inventions.
 The expiration of these patents could also have a similar material adverse effect on our business, results of operations, financial condition and prospects.
-We own or in-license pending patent applications from MSK covering our proprietary technologies or our product candidates that if issued as patents are expected to expire from 2028 through 2041, without taking into account any possible patent term adjustments, extensions or supplementary protections.
+We own or in-license pending patent applications from MSK covering our proprietary technologies or our product candidates that if issued as patents are expected to expire from 2031 through 2041, without taking into account any possible patent term adjustments, extensions or supplementary protections.
 However, no assurance can be given that the USPTO or relevant foreign patent offices will grant any of these patent applications.
 Even if granted, we may fail to obtain patent term extensions or supplementary protection certificates covering our products.